 How can I get SSL for my website?

-Before buying an SSL certificate, we need to decide which type of SSL we need to buy.
+Before buying an SSL certificate, you need to decide which type of SSL you need to buy.
 Below is the matrix that may help you to choose.
-This is the mare basic requirement.
-You can always buy the most valuable and safest SSL for any website.

-- WordPress Blog: Domain Validation or Organization Validation SSL
+- WordPress Blogs: Domain Validation or Organization Validation SSL

 - Static Websites: Domain Validation SSL